xuxusims2000/Autonomous_robot_fpga_pynq-z2/README.md

 ### TFG

-This is part of my final digree progect on Electronic Enginiering.
-Since I discovered FPGA i allwais wanted to get deep with it but never had nither the resourses and the time so for my final progect of my degree i decided to explore the capabilites of the FPGA PYNQ-Z2.
+This is my final Electronic Engineering project.
+Since I discovered FPGA I always wanted to get deep with it but never had neither the resources and the time, so for my final project of my degree I decided to explore the capabilities of the FPGA PYNQ-Z2.
-I wanted to use learn to integrate an FPGA into a real progect conecting and controling multiple periferials as motors ,sensors and LCDs.
-I also wanted to explore the pontential that has convainig a Prosesing unit Sistem (PS) and a Programable Logic sistem (PL).
-The PYNQ-Z2 development board is based on the Xillinx ZynqXC7Z020 System on Chim (SoC).
-It has a Arm procesor that can build embedded aplications.
-I decided to use C to program the PS and VHDL to program the PL
+I wanted to learn how to integrate an FPGA into a real project, connecting and controlling multiple peripherals such as motors, sensors, and LCDs.
+I also wanted to explore the potential that has been brought together by a processing unit system (PS) and a Programmable Logic system (PL).
+The PYNQ-Z2 development board is based on the Xilinx ZynqXC7Z020 System on Chip (SoC).
+The Arm processor it has is capable of developing embedded applications.
+I chose to use C for PS programming and VHDL for PL programming